 - 1. If you have not done so already, you should verify the integrity of your database by running the RACF utility RACUT200.
 Instructions for running the RACUT200 utility can be found in Section 6.4, Step 1 of the Program Directory for RACF Security Server for z/VM, function level 740. - 2.
-Verify that the access mode for the RACFVM 200 and 300 minidisks is mode MWV.
+If the RACFVM 200 and 300 minidisks are defined on CKD (3390) DASD, verify that the access mode for the RACFVM 200 and 300 minidisks is mode MWV.
 If this is not the case, you must perform the following steps: - a.
 Update the SUBCONFIG entry for RACFVM in the user directory to reflect the new MWV modes. - b.
 Log on to OPERATOR. - c.
 Issue the following commands:

 '''

-force racfvm autolog racfvm
+force racfvm xautolog racfvm

 '''